 $ git pull

 Then, rebuild and update it using command:

-Go to the location where you have cloned NetData.
+If you have installed Netdata from Git, go to the location where you have cloned Netdata:

 Then, uninstall it using command: